-Once we grasp this truth, we gradually begin to realize how foolish, selfish and useless it is to even attempt to control our lives.
-The futility of murmuring or complaining…questioning the situation or circumstance becomes self-evident.
-Instead of asking “why Lord” we start asking “what Lord.”
+Once we grasp this truth, we gradually begin to realize how foolish, selfish and useless it is to attempt to control our lives.
+The futility of murmuring or complaining; questioning the situation or circumstance becomes self-evident.
+Instead of asking “why Lord,” we start asking “what Lord.”

 Little by little, as this truth sets in, we learn to let go of the wheel and allow the Holy Spirit to take control so that He can begin to perform His work in us (Phil.2:13) “…conforming us to Christ” (Rom.8:29).

-It is not God’s will that His children live a life of relentless struggle and failure trying to control their lives by making the flesh serve God yet the majority of believers do just that…living in Romans chapter 7 never experiencing the liberty, joy, and peace of Romans 8.
+It is not God’s will that His children live a life of relentless struggle and failure to control their lives by making the flesh serve God.
+Yet, most believers do just that; living in Romans chapter 7 never experiencing the liberty, joy, and peace of Romans 8.

 The Heart of the Matter…Servant or Spectator?

-The purpose of salvation is not only to provide eternal life but also to transform our present lives, WE ARE SAVED TO SERVE!
+The purpose of salvation is to provide eternal life and transform our present lives; WE ARE SAVED TO SERVE!